murari023/MotionRec/README.md

 # MotionRec
 This repository contains a Keras implementation of the paper 'MotionRec: A Unified Deep Framework for Moving Object Recognition' accepted in WACV 2020.
 To the best of our knowledge, this is a first attempt for simultaneous localization and classification of moving objects in a video, i.e. moving object recognition (MOR) in a single-stage deep learning framework.

-# Source Code Available Here!
+# Source Code Available Here
 https://github.com/lav-kush/MotionRec

 # Description